rsonger/software-engineering-lab/_posts/2024-04-10-windows-points.md

 ## Compiling GPU Programs

-Before we can create our first rendering of a yellow pixel, let's build some utilities to handle the common tasks of compiling and linking our shaders to create a GPU program.
-We will do this by creating *static methods* (methods that do not use an instance of their class) in a class called `OpenGLUtils`.
-These methods will load and compile shader code, link shaders, and compile the GPU program.
-We will use many OpenGL functions from the `GL` namespace which have `gl` at the beginning of their names.
+Our first rendered image will show a yellow point on a black background.
+But before that, let's build some utilities to handle the common tasks of preparing shaders for a GPU program.
+We will do this by creating a module called `openGLUtils` with functions that compile shader code, link shaders, and compile the GPU program.
+In this module, we use many OpenGL functions from the `GL` namespace which are prefixed with `gl` by convention.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Inside your `core` folder, create a file called `openGLUtils.py`.